-The Nikon D610 is one fantastic and budget conscious enthusiast DSLR camera.
+The Nikon D610 is one fantastic and budget-conscious enthusiast DSLR camera.
 It is packed with amazing features to produce outstanding image quality.
 It’s not an upgrade of D600 though it fixes earlier complaints.
-This beginner enthusiast camera fixes the oft-lamented sensor dust and oil spots issue which were affecting the D600.
+This beginner enthusiast camera fixes the oft-lamented sensor dust and oil spots issue which was affecting the D600.

 It comes with a new shutter mechanism, and modest speed boosts.
 The Nikon D610 does burst shooting test at 5.9fps.
 With a quitter continuous shutter release mode, you will love this when taking shots at a wedding.
 It also appeals to event shooters and nature photographers.

-It has a 35mm full frame CMOS image sensor which was originally meant for its predecessors.
-The Nikon D610 comes with an efficient resolution of 24.3 megapixels.
+It has a 35mm full-frame CMOS image sensor which was originally meant for its predecessors.
+The Nikon D610 comes with an effective resolution of 24.3 megapixels.
 This entry-level DSLR also operates at 10.5 megapixels in an APS-C crop mode.
 It happens only when you use DX lenses.
 Its optical low-pass filter helps optimize sharpness when shooting HD video.

 The Nikon D610 is made with magnesium alloy on top and on the rear panels.
 It is the same material used on the optional handgrip.
-The other parts of the body are made from plastic material.
-This entry level enthusiast camera features moisture and dust resistant seals and gaskets.
-These offer weatherproofing as provided by the Nikon D800.
+The other parts of the body are made from a plastic material.
+This entry-level enthusiast camera features moisture and dust-resistant seals and gaskets.
+These offer to weatherproof as provided by the Nikon D800.

 This beginner enthusiast DSLR comes with eye-level pentaprism viewfinder.
 It has ˜0.7x magnification, and its eyepoint is 20.6mm.
 When in FX-format mode, the coverage on Nikon D610 is approximately 100% horizontally and vertically.